FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 Radio Frequency IDentificiation (RFID) is a method of storing and reading data using devices such as RFID tags and readers.
 Tags can store the information and readers can read/write information wirelessly.
 These devices are very useful and versatile but come with some security criticisms.
 Tags have chips in which the information is stored but can be not powered.
 When a Reader tries to read the info, it sends a radio wave which powers the chip and gets coupled with it magnetically.
 Through this coupling the information can be transferred.
 The transfer distance is usually $15\%$ of the wavelenght used so that it can be adjusted between some $cm$ and some $m$.
+The PHY layer codifies the communications in the amplitude change of the readers signal.
+The signal should stay high most of the time because it powers the tag so a 0 is codified by turning off the signal for a brief moment and letting it on for the rest of the symbol, 1 is codified by turning it off a bit longer.

 ##### Near Field Communications (NFC)
 Near Field Communication (NFC) comprehends devices that mix the functionalities of RFID readers and tags.
 ##### Bluetooth